 Here are two Campaigns examples you can create to make sure you’re showing your visitors exactly what they’re looking for.

-Holidays are one of the crucial reasons someone might come to your site.
+Key seasonal events are one of the reasons someone might come to your site.
 Whether you sell clothing, gifts, or even hardware, people will be driven to your site on holidays.
 Your job, as a vendor, is to ensure you’re prepared for the traffic and pointing people in the right direction to the products that will be perfect for them.

 Go Above & Beyond: You can duplicate this campaign and select the zone just beneath your main banner.
 Here, you can select an override recommender and hand-pick the products you think are perfect for the occasion.
 That way, visitors will see the banner and immediately beneath it, the relevant products they’re likely to be interested in.